iza-institute-of-labor-economics/gettsim/docs/geps/gep-05.rst

 --------------------

 For several taxes and transfers, German law specifies that these be rounded in specific ways.
-This leads to different use cases.
+This leads to different use cases for GETTSIM.

 1. Some applications require the exact, rounded, amount as specified in the law.
 This is also helpful for creating test cases.